mariam138/sea-conquest/README.md

     To fix this, I refactored the code to firstly allow the for loop to check all cells on the board **before** being able to place the ships.
 I added a boolean flag - **all_empty_cells = True** at the start of the loop.
 If any cells were found not empty, the flag would change to **False** and the loop breaks.
 Once the loop finishes all iterations of checking if the cells are empty and **all_empty_cells** remains **True**, then the ship would be placed onto the board.
 I then added a **break** statement at the end of these validation checks, so that the loop would be broken once a ship was placed successfully, and the for loop in the **game_setup()** function would move onto the next ship.
 The same logic of using the flag was used for both placing ships horizontally and vertically.

+## Technologies

+Throughout my project, I used a few Python libraries, both in-built and third party.

+- Python's built-in *Random* library was imported into my project.
+This was used mainly for the computer for several functions:
+    - To produce random coordinates for placing the ship
+    - To randomly decide whether the ship should be placed horizontally or vertically during ship placement
+    - To make random guesses when aiming at the player's ships
+    - When making more targeted hits, to randomly choose one out of the four produced target coordinates
+- Another module that I used was the *Time* module.
+This was mainly used to delay lines of code being executed.
+For example, when the computer is about to take a hit, I use **time.sleep(2)** to delay the random generation of a target for 2 seconds, to appear slightly more human like.
+- To create the **clear_terminal()** function, I imported the built-in Python module *OS*.
+This allows the terminal to be cleared regardless of the user's local operating system.
+- I imported the third-party module *Rich* to allow printing to the terminal in colour.
+I have used it to highlight certain keywords, the player's username, etc. I have also used it to give each ship instance a unique colour, so that it prints to the board in the colour given.
+This helps make the game look more visually appealing, while being easier for the user to look at also.

 ## Deployment

 The project was deployed to Heroku using the following steps: